 What are common motorcycle injuries?

-Our lawyers help motorcyclists injured in Fort Wayne with their accident claim
+Our lawyers help injured motorcyclists with their accident claim

 Many motorcycle accidents result in very serious injuries.
 If you or a loved one was injured in a motorcycle accident caused by another driver, it’s critical that you take strong legal action to protect your rights.
 Otherwise, you might not get the money you deserve for your injury claim.

-Our dedicated team of trial lawyers at Glaser & Ebbs fights for the rights of injured motorcyclists in Fort Wayne and throughout Indiana.
+Our dedicated team of trial lawyers at Glaser & Ebbs fights for the rights of injured motorcyclists in Fort Wayne, Indianapolis and throughout Indiana.
 We have more than 100 years of combined legal experience.
 As a result, we won’t waste a second once we start working on your case.

 When you have our legal team working for you, you can take an aggressive approach after your accident.
 Instead of insurance companies dictating what happens, you’re in charge.
 Our attorneys can negotiate on your behalf and make sure your best interests get the attention you deserve.